freifunk-gluon/community-packages/ffac-eol-ssid/README.md

 eol_wifi_ssid = 'erneuern.freifunk.net'
 ```

+## Upgrading

+This package will migrate uci settings for previous versions of it.

 ## Limitations

 As this package was created to migrate older devices, it does not respect 5GHz or OWE radio.